Kevinl-code/SQL-for-Data-Analysis/README.md

-# 📊 Task 4: SQL for Data Analysis
+# 📊 SQL for Data Analysis

 ## 🎯 Objective